Death, death to the IDF: Support for the chant

 In a statement, the band said they believed they were being "targeted for speaking up" about the Gaza war.
 Bobbie Vylan criticized the reactions in a statement: "They want to control this country's narrative to frame genocide as Israel defending itself".
 The band also wrote that "We are not for the death of Jews, Arabs or any other race or group of people.
 We are for the dismantling of a violent military machine.
-A machine who's own soldiers were told to use 'unnecessary force' against civilians waiting for aid.
+A machine whose own soldiers were told to use 'unnecessary lethal force' against innocent civilians waiting for aid.
 A machine that has destroyed much of Gaza.
 We, like those in the spotlight before us, are not the story.
-We are a distraction....The government doesn't want us to ask them why they are silent in the face of this atrocity.
-To ask why they aren't doing more to stop the killing.
+We are a distraction [...]
+The government doesn't want us to ask them why they remain silent in the face of this atrocity?
+To ask why they aren't doing more to stop the killing?
+To feed the starving? [...]
 We are being targeted for speaking up".

 The bands Massive Attack, Fontaines D.C., and Amyl and the Sniffers spoke in support of Bob Vylan.
 Musician Grandson said, "As a Jewish artist, I am deeply offended by the conflation of criticism against a military force known for their indiscriminate violence with antisemitism".
 Lawyer Jolyon Maugham questioned whether the comments constituted a crime, since they were directed towards the Israeli military rather than Jewish people.
 Journalist Archie Bland wrote that the actions of the Israeli military were the "obvious" focus of the chant, and criticized the amount of coverage it received.

 Socialist Jewish activist Naomi Wimborne-Idrissi said: "He didn't say death to Israelis [civilians], he said death to the IDF, a murderous armed force.
 His slogan is already being taken up on demos in Australia and elsewhere.
 It's not calculated to win people of a delicate disposition to the cause, but if you try to repress legitimate outrage against a televised genocide, this is what you will get".

 On 13 September 2025, the band led another "Death to the IDF" chant during a performance in Amsterdam, which was also chanted by people outside the venue.
 Bobby Vylan also told the audience "Fuck the fascists, fuck the Zionists.
 Go find them in the streets".
 The Dutch Public Prosecution Service announced an investigation into the incident, which was condemned by multiple Dutch MPs across the political spectrum.
 However, a court in Nijmegen later ruled that a scheduled Monday concert could proceed, rejecting a local safety authority's attempt to ban it on the grounds that the band's lyrics were "too offensive".
 The judge found no evidence that the performance would lead to immediate public disorder.

-On October 2025, Bobby Vylan was featured on Louis Theroux's podcast in October 2025, during an interview one journalist described as "softball".
+In October 2025, Bobby Vylan was featured on Louis Theroux's podcast in October 2025, during an interview one journalist described as "softball".
 Bobby stated that he did not regret leading chants of "death to the IDF" and would "do it again tomorrow".
 Soon after, British Airways withdrew its advertising from Theroux's podcast in response.